UCLA to lead the new Center of Excellence for Heat Resilient Communities

 By Mara Elana Burstein

 We’re not prepared for rising temperatures.
-Heat poses a growing and inequitable threat to the health, economies, and security of communities everywhere – yet heat governance remains underdeveloped, especially in comparison to other climate hazards.
+Heat poses a growing and inequitable threat to the health, economies, and security of communities everywhere – yet heat governance remains underdeveloped.

 The UCLA Luskin Center for Innovation (LCI) wants to change that.
 Under the leadership of its associate director, V. Kelly Turner, LCI has been awarded a $2.25 million grant to establish a Center of Excellence for Heat Resilient Communities.
 Funded by the National Oceanic and Atmospheric Administration’s National Integrated Heat Health Information System (NIHHIS), the Center of Excellence will engage and support communities in determining the best strategies for local heat mitigation and management.